VaflyaRaznovkusnaya/Course-Project-/README.md

 # Course-Project-
 A project for a course work.
 The project aim is to get acquainted with Unity for 2D games

-This is a distribution version of a game. you can start it by opening "Light in Dark.exe"
+This is a distribution version of a game.
+To start the game. please unarchive UnityPlayer_dll.rar and then open"Light in Dark.exe"

 Credits for used music: